saloniamatteo/calc/README.md

 (`00011110` in binary)

 Now, let's talk about bit shifting.
-When we "shift a bit", it means to move the first (or last) bit one place to the right (`>>`) or to the left (`<<`).
+When we "shift a bit", it means to move every bit one place to the right (`>>`) or to the left (`<<`).

 For example, I want to bit shift 7 one place to the right: